WesleyAC/plotter-tools/README.md

 # plotter-tools

-Some tools for interacting with the HP7440A pen plotter.
+Some tools for interacting with pen plotters that use HPGL (or G-Code, in a [strange case](https://trmm.net/Plotter)).

+## Getting Started

+Before using any of these, you'll need to install the Rust toolchain - you can do that by following the instructions at [rustup.rs](https://rustup.rs).

 ## `chunker`